Organizations often start their compliance with the General Data Protection Regulation (GDPR) in an Excel spreadsheet.

-Anyone involved in the compliance will tell you it is an ongoing process, you are never 100% compliant since even the tiniest human error could lead to a potential personal data breach.
+Anyone involved in the compliance will tell you it is an ongoing process.
+You are never 100% compliant since even the tiniest human error could lead to a potential personal data breach.
 However, this doesn’t mean you shouldn’t strive to become compliant.

 First compliance steps and GDPR challenges

-Although Microsoft Excel does have an important application in everyday business, primarily because of its familiarity and accessibility, it will not enhance your company’s performance to meet GDPR requirements.
+Although Excel does have an important application in everyday business, primarily because of its familiarity and accessibility, it will not enhance your company’s performance to meet GDPR requirements.